sacridini/Awesome-Geospatial/README.md

 * [Matlab](http://www.mathworks.com/products/matlab/) - Multi-paradigm numerical computing environment and fourth-generation programming language.
 * [IDL](http://www.harrisgeospatial.com/ProductsandSolutions/GeospatialProducts/IDL.aspx) - IDL is a programming language used for data analysis and image processing programming.
 * [ArcMap Raster Edit Suite](https://github.com/haoliangyu/ares) - An ArcMap Addin that enables manual editing of single pixels on raster layer.
+* [The Sentinel Toolbox](https://sentinel.esa.int/web/sentinel/toolboxes) - The Sentinel Toolboxes consists of a collection of processing tools, data product readers and writers and a display and analysis application to process Sentinel data.

 ## Geographic Information System